best in class

 Active ingredients: Retinol, glycerin, retinol, peptides | Consistency: Cream | Price: 1.7 ounces (Approx. $19 per ounce)

-To take it a step further, add some peptides into your routine.
-The anti-aging ingredient is oft recommended here at the Strategist because it can help to stimulate collagen.
+To take it a step further, add some peptides to your routine.
+The anti-aging ingredient is oft recommended here at The Strategist because it can help to stimulate collagen.
 This, paired with retinol, is a powerful combo for fighting fine lines and wrinkles.
 We like this face cream from Olay, which comes recommended by Dr. Karan Lal and is fairly affordable.
 “It’s well tolerated by most,” says Lal, noting that it’s also fragrance free.
 In addition to peptides and retinol, the cream contains niacinamide, a form of vitamin B-3 that helps to protect skin from environmental stressors by minimizing moisture loss and evening out skin tone.

 Additional reporting by Lori Keong.